Medicaid Asset Protection

 One effective long-term strategy for protecting assets from nursing home costs is to transfer them five years prior to requesting government benefits.
 The best overall option for this strategy is to gift assets into a specialized trust designed for Medicaid eligibility.
 In Missouri, the program known as Vendor MO HealthNet pays for nursing home care and reviews transfers made for the past five years.

 Gifting assets into an Irrevocable Medicaid Asset Protection Trust removes them from your ownership, helping you meet Medicaid’s asset limits after five years while still preserving wealth for your family.
 Unlike giving assets directly to a child or relative, placing them in a trust offers added protection from creditors, divorce, or mismanagement, while allowing you to appoint someone you trust to oversee them responsibly.
+Always seek guidance from a qualified elder law attorney before transferring assets to family members.

 Get trusted guidance from our attorneys to be prepared in advance.